 Digital assets include, but are not limited to, email accounts, website domain names, social media profiles, online banking and investment accounts, and data stored on PCs, mobile phones, tablets and other devices.
-Even your blog or online business is a digital asset, and should be accounted for in a will, particularly if you’ve been monetising it.
+Even your blog or online business is a digital asset.
+This is a key reason why you need a will, particularly if you’ve been monetising your site.

 There’s been a number of cases of families trying to gain access to pictures and other accounts after a loved one has passed away.
 You can make a difficult time much easier for those left behind by having everything stored safely in one easy-to-access location.
 Many law firms now offer a ‘digital portal’ where you can safely store passwords and other digital assets.

 Most people think a house or property is the only possession worth mentioning.
 But this is not the case.
 If you add up all your possessions, you’d likely be surprised by the total value.
 Consider your car, laptop, phone, jewellery, or a watch, even your clothes have a certain value.
-Additionally, there may be sentimental items, which, although don’t have significant material value, are very important to you and you’d want them to end up in the right hands.
+Additionally, there may be sentimental items.
+Although they don’t have significant material value, they are important to you and you’d want them to end up in the right hands.

-Cohabiting couples are the fastest growing family type according to the ONS, with 5 million (10.4 percent of the population) living with a partner unmarried in 2018.
+Cohabiting couples are the fastest growing family type according to the ONS.
+5 million (10.4 percent of the population) living with a partner unmarried in 2018.

 However, the law is yet to catch up with the changing demographic of families.
 When a couple is married, if one of the spouses dies, all assets will automatically be passed on to the other spouse, unless clearly stated in a legal, valid will.

-Despite many people believing it does, ‘Common law marriage’ does not exist in the UK, meaning cohabiting couples do not benefit from the same treatment as married couples and your partner could be left with nothing if you don’t make adequate provisions for them in a will.
-This could lead to your partner having to move out of your home or even get caught up in messy legal battles.
+Despite many people believing it does, ‘Common law marriage’ does not exist in the UK.
+This means cohabiting couples do not benefit from the same treatment as married couples.
+Your partner could be left with nothing if you don’t make adequate provisions for them in a will.
+This could lead to your partner having to move out of your home or get caught up in messy legal battles.

 I’m sure most people would want to make sure their partner is secure and financially stable, if possible, if the worst were to happen.
-Having an up-to-date will is the simplest way to ensure this and take away the stress.
+Having an up-to-date will is the simplest way to ensure this.

-Of course, if the relationship does break down or your have children, you should update your will to reflect your current circumstances.
-Would you really want your ex to receive your money and/or assets if you passed away?
+Of course, if the relationship does break down or you have children, you should update your will to reflect your circumstances.
+Do you want your ex to receive your money and/or assets if you pass away?

 Even if you don’t have much cash in your current account, it’s likely you still have something to pass on.
-Just £1,000 could make a big difference with someone – wouldn’t you want to decide where that went?
-After all, you worked hard to earn the money, you should be in control of where it goes, not a lawyer or a judge.
+Just £1,000 could make a big difference with someone.
+Wouldn’t you want to decide where that went?
+You worked hard to earn the money, you should be in control of where it goes, not a lawyer or a judge.

-Cases do end up in court fairly regularly, when there either isn’t a will, or it is not clear.
-This can be very painful for those left behind and cause a lot of tension and arguments.
-Taking the time to write a comprehensive and valid will can remove this pain and make a very difficult time that bit easier for your family and loved ones.
+Cases end up in court regularly, usually when there isn’t a will, or it is not clear.
+This is often painful for those left behind and causes a lot of tension and arguments.
+Taking the time to write a comprehensive and valid will can remove this pain and make a difficult time easier for your loved ones.

-You may also have some money put aside in a savings account or Premium Bonds, perhaps set up a long time ago by a family member, so it’s worth checking these too.
-This is also a really useful exercise to establish how much money you have and work out what you need to do to achieve your saving goals.
+You may also have some money put aside in a savings account or Premium Bonds.
+This may have been set up a long time ago by a family member, so it’s worth checking these too.
+This is also a useful exercise to establish how much money you have and work out what you need to do to achieve your goals.

 Some jobs also have a death in service policy, which can be up to 4 or 5 times your annual salary, tax free.
 Check your contract to see if this applies to you or if your company offers a similar benefit.
 If so, I’m sure you’ll want to make sure this ends up in the right person’s hands as this could amount to a significant sum.